Complete Guide on Building Your Own PC (Part 1)

 A hard drive or SSD is a key component in your build but how much do you need?
 For a basic office computer around 500GB hard drive should be enough, but for gaming and media centres you need as much as you can get your hands on, and for gaming you need it to be as fast as possible.

-For media centre PC and video production I'd recommend hard drives 10k RPM speed, office computer can make do with 7200 RPM.
+For media centre PC and video production, I'd recommend hard drives 10k RPM speed, office computer can make do with 7200 RPM.
 Gaming I'd personally go for a 1TB SSD.
-Yes it costs a lot, but the speed improvement is very noticeable and games not only load faster, the overall performance is improved as things like textures are loaded dynamically from the SSD.
+Yes, it costs a lot, but the speed improvement is very noticeable and games not only load faster but the overall performance is also improved as things like textures are loaded dynamically from the SSD.

-Another option for all but office PC uses is to get two storage devices.
-I've use this method many times before.
-You need to get a smaller high speed SSD, 256GB-512GB which will be the drive you install Windows and programs onto, then you get a second hard drive which is high capacity, say 2TB, onto which you can install games and store all your data.
+Another option for all but office PC users is to get two storage devices.
+I've used this method many times before.
+You need to get a smaller high-speed SSD, 256GB-512GB which will be the drive you install Windows and programs onto, then you get a second hard drive which is a high capacity, say 2TB, onto which you can install games and store all your data.
 This option is usually cheaper than going for a single large SSD and you get a lot more storage space for your money.

 Choosing a Power Supply Unit (PSU)

 What Spec PSU do I need?
 This question depends on the specification of the parts you decided on.
-Generally the GPU will state in the specifications or system requirements the minimum advised power supply and the connectors it needs.
-This is a value given in watts (W), for example 500W.
-High end gaming system can go upwards of 1000W or more.
-The CPU will also state a system requirement for power supply.
+Generally, the GPU will state in the specifications or system requirements the minimum advised power supply and the connectors it needs.
+This is a value given in watts (W), for example, 500W.
+High-end gaming systems can go upwards of 1000W or more.
+The CPU will also state a system requirement for the power supply.

 These are a lot of watts I hear you say.
-This is the peak power its capable of delivering, its not the amount of power that is used all the time.
-Typically (at the time of writing anyway) a desktop computer sat at idle will be drawing between 200W and 300W.
+This is the peak power it's capable of delivering, it's not the amount of power that is used all the time.
+Typically (at the time of writing anyway) a desktop computer sat idle will be drawing between 200W and 300W.
 When you play games this could rise to 600W or more if you have dual graphics cards.

 Why is a good PSU so important?
 Just because a power supply is quoted as being 500W doesn't mean it can deliver 500W or provide "clean" electricity.
-Cheaper PSU's use cheap capacitors which cannot hold charge or they don't supply the current well.
-As a result you end up with noise, fluctuations, dips and spikes to the electricity supply which is not good for the sensitive electrical components you just bought.
+Cheaper PSUs use cheap capacitors which cannot hold a charge or they don't supply the current well.
+As a result, you end up with noise, fluctuations, dips and spikes in the electricity supply which is not good for the sensitive electrical components you just bought.
 At best a cheap power supply will be unreliable and will crash under load.
-At worst a spike will damage components or fail completely.
-Pay the extra for a good make from a reputable supplier its worth it in the long run.
-Trust me, I been there.
+At worst a spike will damage components or fail.
+Pay the extra for a good make from a reputable supplier it's worth it in the long run.
+Trust me, I have been there.

 Choosing a Case